-Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease with a characteristic clinical phenotype that includes:
+Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease.

-- petechiae, bloody diarrhoea, epistaxis due to thrombocytopaenia with small platelets
+- petechiae, bloody diarrhea and epistaxis due to thrombocytopenia with small platelets

-- eczema starts in first month of life
+- eczema that starts in the first month of life

 - recurrent infections with encapsulated bacteria due to immunodeficiency